 Matilda is Chief Policy Officer and Europe Lead at the Democratic Society.
 Matilda’s career has included working at the Democratic Society as Community Engagement Lead and later as a Policy Officer, spells interning in the House of Commons and in political communications, working as a researcher on public policy and as Communications Executive on major public policy issue consultation.

 Follow her on Twitter.

-Alistair is Community Engagement Lead at the Democratic Society.
+Alistair is Community Engagement Lead and Scotland Lead at the Democratic Society.
 Having recently completed a Masters in International Communications at the University of Leeds his interests lie in the impact of the Internet on democratic engagement and relationships between politicians and citizens.
 His thesis was titled Nick Clegg on Facebook: an Empirical Study of a Politician’s use of Web 2.0 and its Possible Impact on Democracy.
 He has also acted as research assistant to Prof Stephen Coleman working on projects relating to political communication.

 Follow him on Twitter.